johnny1003/mortalssaff/README.md

 # Mortals_website
-This is the website for the Mortals Staff, credits to Leo Qing, Joey, and James
+This is the website for the Mortals Staff, credits to Leo Qin, Joey, and James